 Be gentle

 Gentle are the ways of a child of God.
-Their actions make others know if they are wise and Spirit-led.
-A wise/intelligent/gentle person does not resort to using harsh/hurtful words or violence.
+Their actions let others know if they are wise and spirit-led.
+A wise, intelligent, or gentle person does not resort to using harsh, hurtful words or violence.
 They are not bitter or too ambitious (greedy).
 However, they are thoughtful, calm, humble, and caring.

 Let your gentleness (mildness) (moderation) be known to all men for the Lord is near.
 (NSB)